tommybobbins/AWSDevOpsExam/README.md

  * Kinesis streams Producers->Kinesis streams/shards->Consumers
  * Kinesis Firehose for data only
  * Kinesis Analytics
+ * Server-Side Encryption possible for Kinesis Streams
  * 1 shard, 5 TPS, up to 2MB/s reads
  * 1000 Records/Second can be written at up to 1MB/s
  * Firehose - no sharding or streams.
 Scales automatically.
 Populates S3.
 There is no retention window.
 Data is either analysed or sent to Redshift/S3/Elasticsearch
+ * You cannot guarantee the order of data except within a shard, not across shards.
  * Kinesis analytics - SQL queries on Firehose or Streams.

 ## Elastic Beanstalk